 **Staples Ink Recycling Rewards gives $2 per ink recycled ink cartridge (up to 20 per month).

 Of course, non-profits and thrift stores vary greatly on the items they accept.
 Generally speaking, most will be happy to receive small home appliances in working condition.
-Find out Which Stores Recycle Electronics for Free.
 If you’re trying to get rid of old electronics, then consider donating to someone who can use it.
 Some items, such as televisions, microwaves, and TVs are almost impossible to dispose of without paying a fee.
 But, you can get rid of them for nothing!

 TIP: Don’t just dump, donate!
 Non-profits, thrift stores and some recycling centers will give you a receipt for your donations.

 Donate: For example, Goodwill Industries does not have a central electronics recycling program.
 But, regionally there are many to choose from.
 Your best bet is searching for a charity or non-profit near you.
 Or, search for a non-profit near you to donate old electronics to on DonateTechnology.com.
 In other words, finding a non-profit organization that needs the item could mean a write-off and no fee to get rid of it!